sankalp1999/Image_Captioning_With_Attention/README.md

 ## Results

 ![bleu.jpg](imgs/bleu.jpg)

+**Request** - If you are able to find some issue with the model which could have led to low BLEU scores, please inform.

 The model is giving pretty accurate predictions for most of the items in the dataset and outside also.
 But the BLEU score is low.
 This is probably something missing in the model because the authors attained a higher score on the paper.